 I'm a teacher who brings my class to an SLCL location in person.
 What if I want my students to have physical library cards?

-There are two options for teachers who take their classes on trips to the library and would like their students to be able to check out print materials at that time.
+There are several options for teachers who take their classes on trips to the library and would like their students to be able to check out print materials at that time.

 Teachers may request paper applications from their nearest branch or from library employees during school outreach.
 In that case, the applications would be sent home with students to obtain parent or guardian signatures.
 The teacher would then return the completed applications to their library branch at least one week in advance of a classroom visit.
 During the subsequent visit, students would be issued a physical card with a regular account type that is distinct from ConnectED.